Zihan53/parkingLot/README.md

 ## Phase 4: Task 2
 I choose to Test and design a class in the model package that is robust.
 The class is ParkingLot and there are four
 methods: addVehicle, unassignVehicle, searchVehicle and searchSpace.
-The addVehicle method calls the searchSpace method and the unassignVehicle method calls the searchVehicle method.
+The addVehicle method calls the searchSpace method, and the unassignVehicle method calls the searchVehicle method.

 ## Phase 4: Task 3
+- There are too many couplings among Space, Vehicle and ParkingLot class.
+I will keep the coupling between ParkingLot and Space, Space and Vehicle, which means removing the coupling between Vehicle and ParkingLot because ParkingLot can get information of vehicle through Space.
+- The four classes(CheckInPanel, CheckOutPanel, FeeStandardPanel and InformationPanel) representing panels in GUI are designed individually but there are a lot of duplicate codes so I will add an abstract class and these four classes extend this abstract class.